What is runner’s knee?

 How should you protect your knees?

-Stretching exercises are helpful in improving the flexibility of your leg, whilst protecting the knee.
+Stretching exercises help improve the flexibility of your leg, whilst protecting the knee.
 They can help increase blood flow, decrease stiffness and enhance the movement of your joints.
 This can also delay the onset of muscle cramps and soreness.
 If you stretch before doing any strenuous exercise, you can reduce your chances of injury.

 #2.
 Using the right shoes

-While it sounds obvious, exercising with the right equipment reduces your chances of injury drastically.
+While it sounds obvious, exercising with the right equipment drastically reduces your injury chances.

 If you’re a runner, this means wearing the correct shoes that provide proper cushioning and shock absorption.
 Not only will they be more comfortable to exercise in, but your chances of developing runner’s knee will also be lowered.